VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Hang Dau Water Tank

-Hang Dau Water Tank (Bot Hang Dau) was built by the French from scrapped materials of Hanoi’s Citadel when it collapsed in 1894.
+Hang Dau Water Tank (Bot Hang Dau) was built by the French from the scrapped materials of Hanoi’s Citadel when it collapsed in 1894.
 The Tank was abandoned after Hanoi declared independence.

 How to Spend One Week in Hanoi 25